using video lights for outdoor night-time portrait photography

 - video light for the romantic portraits of the bride and groom (Julia & Louis)

-- more images: Lindsay & Chris – their wedding at the Lord Baltimore, MD
+- more images: Lindsay & Chris – wedding photography at the Lord Baltimore hotel, MD